Leonard Rodway: Works

 From 1892 to 1928 Rodway presented scientific papers, principally to the Royal Society of Tasmania to which he was elected in 1884, and published The Tasmanian Flora (Hobart, 1903), a standard reference for forty years, Some Wild Flowers of Tasmania (Hobart, 1910) and Tasmanian Bryophyta (Hobart, 1914–16).
 He also compiled a complete description of the mosses and hepatics of Tasmania, and contributed numerous papers to the Papers and Proceedings of the Royal Society of Tasmania.
 His botanical library was presented to the Royal Society of Tasmania by his widow.

 Honours and awards

 Rodway was made a Companion of the Order of St Michael and St George in the 1917 New Year Honours.
 He was awarded the Clarke Medal of the Royal Society of New South Wales in 1924, and the first Royal Society of Tasmania medal in 1928.

 Eponymy

-Rodway has been honoured in the specific names of the fungi Calostoma rodwayi and Entoloma rodwayi, as well the following plants:
+Rodway has been honoured in the specific names of the fungi Calostoma rodwayi and Entoloma rodwayi, the fungi genus Rodwayella, as well the following plants: